wp-plugins/my-calendar/trunk/readme.txt

 * iCal output in multiple-month view outputs all displayed months.
 * {map} template tag to display a Google Map using the Google Maps API.
 (Not available in pop-up displays.)
 * Scheduled removal of showkey, shownav, toggle, and showjump shortcode attributes.
+* Removed upgrade routines for 1.6.x series of My Calendar.

 = 2.2.13 =